|

 In particular, the lemma applies whenever the distance from the hydrant

-to the man (or to the dog) is less than the length
+to the man (or to the dog) is greater than the length

 of the leash (such an inequality ensures that the hydrant